myselfHimanshu/ultron-vision/README.md

 - [x] custom configuration file for training model
 - [ ] custom loss function
 - [ ] using [weights and biases](https://www.wandb.com/) for logging experiments
+- [ ] torchstat or torchprof, layer-by-layer profiling of Pytorch models
 - [ ] Deployment using Flask, EC2 or AWS-Lambda